-A base collaborator has access to a specific base without necessarily having access to the other bases in a team.
-This can be useful for collaborating with people who don't need to see all of the bases in an entire team.
-If you find yourself adding the same person as a base collaborator to many bases in a single team, you may want to consider making that person a team member instead.
+A base collaborator has access to a specific base without necessarily having access to the other bases in a workspace.
+This can be useful for collaborating with people who don't need to see all of the bases in an entire workspace.
+If you find yourself adding the same person as a base collaborator to many bases in a single workspace, you may want to consider making that person a workspace collaborator instead.

 This 20-second video will show you how to add a collaborator to a base.

 For further details, read on!
 (You can also learn more about collaborators and permission levels in the collaboration guide.)

 To add a collaborator to an individual base without adding them to an entire workspace, you'll need to get to that base's share dialog.
 You can access a base's share dialog from the homescreen, by clicking on the arrow that appears when you mouse over a base icon, then clicking the Share button from the dropdown menu that appears.